Rubin-unige/assignment1_rt/README.md

 2. Auto-adjust Position Near Boundary

-After the turtle stops, it’s important to check if it has overshoot the defined boundary.
-If the turtle moves past the set boundaries, we need to reposition it back within the allowed area.
-This is done by checking the turtle’s position and, if necessary, applying corrective movement.
+After the turtle stops, we need to check if it has overshot the boundary.
+If the turtle has moved past the defined boundaries, we reposition it back within the allowed area.
+This is achieved by checking the turtle’s position and, if necessary, applying corrective movement to bring it back inside the boundary.

 **Step-by-Step Explanation:**